reiver/reiver-uuid/chapters/centralized-guid/README.md

 * the Internet domain name system (if you include time),
 * phone numbers (if you include time).

-They can work.
+They can sometimes work.

-It is possible for them to be more space-efficient.
+It is possible for them to be more space-efficient (if their designers choose to take design them to be space-efficient).

 But they also have major problems if you are not in total control over the registry.
-For example — your **GUID** can be taken from you, or censored.
+For example — your **GUID** can be taken from you, or censored, etc.

+And in many contexts this _major problem_ with **centralized** **GUID**s makes them completely unacceptable to be used.

 ## UUID